MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/02RunningStonetop/README.md

 * Punctuate the characters' lives with adventure
 * Play to find out what happens

+Everything you do should support one of these goals.
+If it doesn't, than do something else.

 ### The core loop

 1) Establish the situation